Elizabeth Ativie: Early life and education

 Elizabeth Ativie is a native of Edo State but she grew up in several parts of Nigeria due to the nature of her father's job who was a policeman.
-She holds a B.Sc certificate in Health Education and a M.Sc certificate in Sociology and Anthropology.
+She holds a BSc certificate in health education and a MSc certificate in sociology and anthropology.

 Career

-Elizabeth once worked as a professional nurse in the Edo State Civil Service until 2006 when she retired as a Director.
+Elizabeth once worked as a professional nurse in the Edo State Civil Service until 2006 when she retired as a director.
 Her political career began in 1999.
 In 1999 and 2003, she contested for a seat in the Edo State House of Assembly but had to step down on both occasions for one of her party's candidates.

-Elizabeth contested and won a seat in the State House in the 2007 general elections.
+Elizabeth contested and won a seat in the state House in the 2007 general elections.
 The election was later nullified by a tribunal.
-Her determination however paid off in 2011, when she won a seat to represent Uhunmwode Constituency in the State House.
+Her determination, however, paid off in 2011, when she won a seat to represent Uhunmwode Constituency in the state House.